Vidyo/VidyoPlatform-Connector-Xamarin/README.md

 3. Click "Open" to finish the file selection.
 4. Under "Choose files to include in the project", click the checkbox to the left of "VidyoClient-Android" and select "OK".
 5. In the Solution pad, expand the new "VidyoClient-AndroidSDK/lib/android" folder in the project.
-6. Right-click on "vidyoclient.jar" and choose "Properties".
+6. Right-click on "VidyoClient.aar" and choose "Properties".
-7. In that "Properties" pad, go to the "Build action" field and populate it with "AndroidJavaLibrary".
+7. In that "Properties" pad, go to the "Build action" field and populate it with "AndroidAarLibrary".
-8. Under each of the 4 architecture folders (arm64-v8a, armeabi-v7a, x86, x86_64), right-click "libVidyoClient.so"; and choose "Properties".
-9. In that "Properties" pad, go to the "Build action" field and populate it with "AndroidNativeLibrary".

 #### Windows

 1. In the solution toolbar, find "Show All Files" option and switch it.
 2. In the solution window, expand grayed "VidyoClient-AndroidSDK" folder to "include > csharp", right-click on "csharp" folder and choose "Include in Project" option.
 3. In the solution window, expand grayed "VidyoClient-AndroidSDK" folder to "lib > android", right-click on "android" folder and choose "Include in Project" option.
-4. In the solution window, expand "android" folder, right-click on "vidyoclient.jar" and choose "Properties".
+4. In the solution window, expand "android" folder, right-click on "VidyoClient.aar" and choose "Properties".
-5. In that "Properties" window, go to the "Build action" field and populate it with "AndroidJavaLibrary".
+5. In that "Properties" window, go to the "Build action" field and populate it with "AndroidAarLibrary".
-6. In the expanded "android" folder under each of the 4 architecture folders (arm64-v8a, armeabi-v7a, x86, x86_64), right-click "libVidyoClient.so"; and choose "Properties".
-7. In that "Properties" window, go to the "Build action" field and populate it with "AndroidNativeLibrary".

 ## Build and Run Application
 1. Open VidyoConnector.sln in either Visual Studio or Xamarin Studio version 6.3 or later.